tari-project/rfcs/src/RFC-0205_LedgerTransactions.md

 ## Requirements

-In order to properly implement hardware wallets we need to following requirements to be met:
+To properly implement hardware wallets we need the following requirements to be met:
-* No UTXO can be spend without a user physically approving the transaction on the hardware wallet.
+* No UTXO can be spent without a user physically approving the transaction on the hardware wallet.
-* Users need to verify transaction property when singing for transaction.
+* Users need to verify transaction properties when signing for transactions.
 * The user must be able to receive transactions without having to authorize them on the hardware wallet.

 ## Implementation

 ### Entities
 Normal transactions have only a single entity, the wallet which controls all secrets and transactions.
-But with hardware wallets we need to define two distinct types:
+But with hardware wallets, we need to define two distinct types:
-* Signer: This the devices that keeps the secrets for the transactions and approves it, aka the hardware wallet.
+* Signer: This is the device that keeps the secrets for the transactions and approves them, aka the hardware wallet.
-* Helper: This device is the program that helps the signer construct the transaction and send over the network, aka wallet.
+* Helper: This device is the program that helps the signer construct the transaction and send it over the network, aka wallet.

-### Process overview
+### Process Overview
-By splitting the ownership of the [UTXO]'s secret by assigning knowledge of only the script key (\\( k_s \\) ) to the signer, we can lift much of the heavy cryptography like bulletproof creation to the helper deivce by exposing (\\( k_i \\) ) to it.
-By looking how [one-sided-stealth] transactions are created, we can construct the script key in such a way that the helper can calculate the public script key, but cannot calculate the private script key.
+By splitting the ownership of the [UTXO]'s secret by assigning knowledge of only the script key (\\( k_s \\) ) to the signer, we can lift much of the heavy cryptography like bulletproof creation to the helper device by exposing (\\( k_i \\) ) to it.
+By looking at how [one-sided-stealth] transactions are created, we can construct the script key in such a way that the helper can calculate the public script key, but cannot calculate the private script key.

 All [UTXO]s created will be created with a script `PushPubkey(K_S)`.
 The key (\\( k_s \\) ) is created as follows:
 $$